taniaortiz0/taniaortiz0/README.md

 #### Cybersecurity Undergraduate Student
 🔗 [**LinkedIn**](https://www.linkedin.com/in/tania-ortiz1) | Aspiring Cybersecurity Professional

-- 2+yrs as an Analyst working in various domains (Finance, Supply Chain & Research)
+- 2+yrs as an Analyst working in various domains (Finance, Supply Chain, & Research)
 - 3+yrs using Python
-- Lyricist and Writer
+- Lyricist and Writer (Will provide a link soon of my written articles)
 - Interests in FinTech, Cyberspace, and Supply Chain & Logistics

 ______________________________________________________________________________________________